Wall Street ends sharply higher, led by surging Dow

 The S&P 500 has traded in a tight range this month as investors juggled fears of an overheating economy with optimism about a strong economic rebound.

-Cryptocurrency stocks, including miners Riot Blockchain, Marathon Patent Group and crypto exchange Coinbase Global, tumbled between 1% and 4% on China’s expanding crackdown on bitcoin mining.
+Cryptocurrency stocks, including miners Riot Blockchain (RIOT.O), Marathon Patent Group (MARA.O) and crypto exchange Coinbase Global (COIN.O), tumbled on China's expanding crackdown on bitcoin mining. read more

-Moderna Inc rallied 4.5% after a report said the drugmaker is adding two new production lines at a COVID-19 vaccine manufacturing plant, in a bid to prepare for making more booster shots.
+Moderna Inc (MRNA.O) rallied after a report said the drugmaker is adding two new production lines at a COVID-19 vaccine manufacturing plant, in a bid to prepare for making more booster shots. read more

 Market participants are girding for a major trading event on Friday, when the FTSE Russell completes the annual rebalancing of its indexes, potentially affecting trillions of dollars in investments.